1. Home

 The nominative of neuter nouns will always be the same as the accusative.
 The singular nominative/accusative second declension noun ends in "-um."
 Regardless of the declension, the plural neuter nominative and accusative always ends in "-a."
 If you study Greek, you will find this alpha ending in the neuters there, as well.

 Puer, Latin for boy, adds the endings to puer, but cancer, Latin for crab, does not.
 The genitive of cancer is cancri.
 The "e" has dropped out.
-The dictionary entry for the two nous should be something like:
+The dictionary entry for the two nouns should be something like:

 • puer, -i m., boy